bobrathbone/piradio6/docs/config_tutorial.md

 **left_switch=14**
 **right_switch=15**

-# Record button normally uses GPIO 27 (physical pin 13) if LCD, TFT or OLED displays
-# configured.
-If using Waveshare 2.4" or 1.5" SPI displays set this to GPIO05 (pin 29)
+The Record button normally uses GPIO 27 (physical pin 13) if LCD, TFT or OLED displays configured.
+If using Waveshare 2.4" or 1.5" SPI displays set this to GPIO05 (pin 29) **record_switch=27**
-**record_switch=27**

-# Pull GPIO up/down internal resistors.
+Pull GPIO up/down internal resistors.
 Only set.
-Only set to up if using first model
-# Raspberry Pi's and the switches have been wired GPIOx --> Switch --> 0V(GND)
-# Set to 'none' if external resistors have been wired.
-Default: up
+Only set to up if using first model Raspberry Pi's and the switches have been wired GPIOx --> Switch --> 0V(GND) Set to 'none' if external resistors have been wired.
+Default: up **pull_up_down=up**
-**pull_up_down=up**

 Display types